Cactoidal/GodotEthersV3/DOCUMENTATION.md

 The majority of applications will use the functions in this section to fill the needs of their dApp.

-These general purpose functions can quickly and easily build calldata for transactions, or call an RPC with an eth_method.
+These general purpose functions can quickly and easily build calldata for transactions, read from contracts, send transactions, or call an RPC with an eth_method.

 _____